kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 docker-compose up --build
 ```

 7. Launch another Jupyter notebook terminal (slave server) to execute this step.
-Implement test on separate container, please replace the hash value of the container id from ps command
+Implement test on separate container, please replace the hash value of the container id from ps command.

 ```
-docker ps
+$ docker ps
-docker exec -it <_test container id from docker ps> npm run test
+$ docker exec -it <web container id from docker ps> npm run test
 ```

 - Add test service in the docker compose yml file